Skip to contents

 The main anansi function expects data in the AnansiWeb class format, which contains three tables: The first two tables, tableY and tableX are the feature tables of your two data modalities (e.g., metabolites, genes, microbes, …).
 Both tables should have columns as features and rows as samples.

 The third table should be a binary adjacency matrix with the column names of tableY as rows and the column names of tableX as columns.
-Such an adjacency matrix is provided in the anansi library and is referred to as a dictionary (because you use it to look up which metabolites interact with which functions).
+An example of such an adjacency matrix comes with the anansi package and is referred to as a dictionary (because it is used to look up which metabolites interact with which functions).

 Though most of the examples use metabolites and functions, anansi is able to handle any type of big/’omics data, as long as there is a dictionary available.
 Because of this, anansi uses the type-naive nomenclature tableY and tableX.
 The Y and X refer to the position these measurements will have in the linear modeling framework: